Aquamarine (song): Arca remix

 The idea of collaborating with Venezuelan producer Arca came after a 2023 Vogue interview with Rae, where she stated that she would love to work with Arca and is a huge fan of her music.
 Later in early November 2024, Arca teased the remix, titled "Arcamarine", while performing live.
 The remix, a "slowed-down, reggaeton-inflected song", was officially released on November 15, 2024.

-Rae also shared an accompanying video for the track shot in a tropical setting and directed by her friend Lexee Smith.
+Rae also shared an accompanying video for the track shot in a tropical setting (Hawaii) and directed by her friend Lexee Smith.
 She stated: "Thank you again, Arca, for being an essential part of an electrically special moment in time. [...]
 I feel sexy and free when I listen to this.
 You create magic," continuining, "This song/video is profoundly special to me in more ways than one.
 There is something deeply moving and soul baring about seeing yourself through the lens of your best friend."